DrKlonk/fem-pod-request-access-landing-page/README.md

 - That SVG filters are annoying to adapt.
 I hope someone can point me in the right direction to fix putting it in the HTML.
 I gave up after about an hour of googling and trying different methods.
 - That autocompletion defaults to the browsers styling.
 Which is nice for usability, but kind of ugly too.
 And hard to fix with CSS.
 - Having the Figma files for a challenge helps getting it more pixel perfect, which is nice.
-It's fun to play around with that, I know it is not the most important.
+It's fun to play around with that, although I know it is not the most important.
 It also is nice to see how the Figma files are structured by a real designer and that my methods come quite close.
 - I should not commit everything in one go.
 I'm off to write that sentence on a chalkboard somewhere a 1000 times.

 ### Continued development